Is there any truth to “the terrible twos?”

 Later, as you call a friend to tell her about the mishap, she utters that dreaded phrase: “just wait until they turn two!”
 Click.

 Does it really get worse?

 What’s tough about two

 Unlike your one-year-old, who can be easily distracted, in general, two-year-olds are more inclined to push for what they want.
-Two is the year of the power struggle: Baby realizes he needs you to do certain things for him, but wants to exert his independence, too.
+Two is the year of the power struggle: Baby realizes they needs you to do certain things for them, but wants to exert their independence, too.
 This is why many two-year-olds share a favorite word: “no.”